-The museum has artefacts from some of Australia’s earliest European settlements, including an anchor from the Sydney Cove, wrecked on Preservation Island in 1797 and relics from shipwrecks that occurred around the islands which are housed in the Nissen Hut.
-The dark history of the Wybalenna settlement is recorded in the Aboriginal Room, together with an exquisite collection of Aboriginal shell necklaces.
-The Mutton Bird hut gives an authentic glimpse into an island tradition.
-Other exhibits demonstrate the geology, fauna, shells, bird life and early pioneering life of the islands.
-A collection of albums and photographs cover all aspects of life in the Furneaux Group and provide an invaluable tool for researchers.
+Shipwreck artifacts are a highlight, including an anchor from the ‘Sydney Cove’, wrecked on Preservation Island in 1797.
+There are many relics from other shipwrecks that occurred around the islands.
+The history of the 1840s Wybalenna settlement is recorded in the Aboriginal Room, where an exquisite collection of 100-year old traditional Aboriginal shell necklaces is displayed.
+The Mutton Bird Processing Hut gives an authentic glimpse into the island tradition of ‘birding’.
+Other exhibits demonstrate the geology, fauna, shells, and early pioneering life of the islands.
+Over160 albums of photographs and documents cover almost all aspects of life in the Furneaux Islands from the past up to the present day.

-Children under 10 years are free.
+Children (accompanied) under 10 years are free.